yogibare/RHEL_Lab/README.md

 # rhel-lab
 Test lab setup for preparing for the Red Hat RHCSA/RHCE exams.
-Inspired by the VM's provided with the book [Red Hat RHCE/RHCSA 7 Cert Guide][1] written by Sander van Vugt  and the real deal on the actual exam.
-Forked from [All Your Code][4].
+Inspired by the VM's provided with the book [Red Hat RHCE/RHCSA 7 Cert Guide](http://www.sandervanvugt.com/books/ "Red Hat RHCE/RHCSA 7 Cert Guide") written by Sander van Vugt  and the real deal on the actual exam.
+Forked from [All Your Code](https://bitbucket.org/allyourco_de/rhel-lab/overview).

 ## Description
 This will create 3 VM's with, besides the vagrant user, the following users: